 The Settings Menu

 Save your settings by pressing Print.
-Then copy the readout to the .settings notecard in the Settings prim of your collar.
-To find the Settings prim, use Edit Linked or type [prefix] Show Storage to highlight the invisible prim.
+Then copy the readout to the .settings notecard in your collar contents .

 [prefix] print settings

 Loads your settings from the .settings notecard.

 Sometimes menus do not load all the way.
 If you see buttons missing from your menus, press Fix.